VictorCano/n8n-nodes-clickhouse/README.md

 Required repository secrets:

 - `NPM_TOKEN` (npm publish)
+- `GH_PAT_RELEASE` (merge release PRs so publish workflow triggers)

 The npm token user must be a maintainer for the package name (`@victorcano/n8n-nodes-clickhouse`).
 If the name is already owned on npm, add the user as a collaborator or rename the package before releasing.

 Because this is a scoped package, the token must have access to the `@victorcano` scope and the package publishes as public (`publishConfig.access=public`).

+The `GH_PAT_RELEASE` token must have Actions + Contents + Pull requests write permissions on this repo so the release PR merge triggers the publish workflow.

 The workflow uses `npm run release` (n8n-node release) and creates tags + GitHub releases.